Choripán

-Choripán (plural: choripanes) is a type of sandwich with chorizo popular in Argentina, Bolivia, Chile, Peru, and Uruguay.
+Choripán (plural: choripanes) is a type of asado sandwich with grilled chorizo.
+It is popular in Argentina, Chile, Uruguay, Paraguay, Peru, Ecuador, Bolivia and Venezuela.
 The name comes from the combination of the names of its ingredients: a grilled chorizo sausage and a crusty bread (pan) such as a pan batido, baguette, or francés.

 In various countries

-Argentina, Uruguay
+Argentina

 The Argentine choripán consists of a sausage made out of beef and pork, hot off the grill, split down the middle, and served on a roll.
 The chorizo may be used whole or cut in half lengthwise, in which case it is called a mariposa (butterfly).
 It is customary to add sauces on the bread, most likely chimichurri.